namtung-git/backend-client/README.md

 ## Introduction

-The Backend Client is a tool to, primarily, interact with a [gateway][wirepas_gateway] compliant with the Wirepas Backend to Gateway API.
+The Backend Client is a tool to serve as a decoder and a test framework where you can extend the existing interfaces to develop your own test cases.
+Interactions with a [gateway][wirepas_gateway] must be compliant with the Wirepas Backend to Gateway API.

 In addition to the interaction with the Backend to Gateway Public API, the Backend Client has also support for Wirepas Positioning Engine and Wirepas